 In 2016 the City Council fined Airbnb a total of 600,000€ for continuing to list unlicensed properties.

-Obviously Airbnb are not the only offender, but the most high-profile.
+Obviously Airbnb is not the only offender, but the most high-profile.

 As with every pricey transaction it pays to read the description carefully AND the details of the person letting the property.
 You may believe the person letting the apartment is an honest individual, but click around a bit, tedious I know, but if you see the same name and contact details appear for another property, or several properties, then chances are you could be looking at dealing with a property speculator or unofficial agency.

-While searching for an Airbnb flat for my sister a couple of years ago I found one individual who had 7 properies listed.
+While searching for an Airbnb flat for my sister a couple of years ago I found one individual who had 7 properties listed.

 The listing may give a licence number.
 But how do you know this is for real, and not invented?
 (This is one of the excuses Airbnb gives — it says it cannot check the accuracy of the information given.
 Pretty lame.)

 OK.
 You've done the basic checks — you're reasonably confident all is in order.
 You confirm a deal.

 As with every pricey transaction it can pay to read the paperwork.

 A big clue in the paperwork that the property you are renting may not be licensed: